dret/webconcepts/concepts/link-relation/instances.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/instances"
 title:         "Link Relation: instances"
+concept-name:  Link Relation
+concept-value: instances
 description: "This indicates the target resource that represents collection of instances of a schema."
 ---